 - Skrill: Previously known as Moneybookers, popular worldwide but not available to Canadian gamblers - BBB rating B-

 Withdrawing winnings from a casino works slightly differently to depositing funds into your player account.
 While it is true that most online casinos prefer you to use the same method for both, not all institutions will allow this, as is the case with MasterCard, who allow payment to be made but do not allow withdrawals from casinos for Canadian players.

 Withdrawal processing usually begins after a 24 hour period at most online casinos.
 After processing the waiting time for funds to reflect with you will depend on the method that you have chosen, anywhere from 48 hours to a week.

-It is important that Canadian players check each of our Casinocanuck reviews, where we discuss the banking methods of each casino, to see which one will work best for them.
-Most of our recommended Canadian-friendly casinos will carry the best methods for Canadians, with faster withdrawal times in CAD.
+It is important that Canadian players check each of our Casino Canuck reviews, where we discuss the banking methods of each casino, to see which one will work best for them.
+Our top 10 Canadian online casinos will carry the best methods for Canadians, with faster withdrawal times in CAD.